Beyond the credits

 The numbers are staggering.
 In 2004-2005, only 5% of high school students took a dual credit class.
 Twenty years later, that figure had more than tripled to 16%.
 By 2019, one-third of all high school students had taken at least one dual enrollment class by graduation.
 Over 90% of high schools now offer these programs — and growth shows no sign of slowing.
 Newly released federal data indicate that 2.8 million students nationwide participated in dual enrollment during the 2023–2024 academic year, a 12.7% increase from the previous year — roughly 300,000 additional students.
 Expansion has been widespread, with 26 states posting double-digit gains, including Washington, where participation grew by about 27%.

 “These classes are just scaling really quickly,” Duncheon said.
-The appeal is clear: students can earn college credits while still in high school, potentially saving thousands of dollars and years of tuition.
+The appeal is clear: students can earn college credits while still in high school, potentially saving thousands of dollars and years of tuition, and gain some experience with college-level work.
 And students who take dual enrollment are more likely to enroll in college and complete a degree than students who don’t.
-For that reason, stakeholders have embraced dual enrollment as way to make college more accessible for low-income and first generation students.
+By many accounts, dual enrollment seems like the answer to high college costs and low college completion rates, especially for low-income and first generation students.
 But Duncheon's research reveals a more complicated picture.

 An ongoing challenge is ensuring rigor across dual enrollment classrooms.
 High school teachers are often teaching college for the first time, a departure from scripted K-12 curriculum.
 College faculty face their own challenges.
 “Faculty are not trained in pedagogy,” Duncheon noted.
 “They often have challenges that high school teachers don't have around either classroom management or just engaging adolescent learners.”